Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Summary and Outlook

 \item Using the evolving particle spectra for the uniform magnetic field configuration UNI-B, we see a flattening of the SED due to localized physical effects such as particle acceleration caused by the steepening of perturbations resulting in freshly formed shocks at small scales due to the KH instability.
 In the helical magnetic field configurations, HEL2-B and HEL2-C, the SED is relatively steeper at higher energies as the changes in jet density occur at large scales and localized shocks are either absent or weaker in strength.

 \item The major finding from this study is the demonstration of spectral hardening resulting in multi-peaked synthetic SED generated using the hybrid model of evolving particle spectra.
 The onset of KH instabilities gives rise to strong shocks at the shear surface thereby accelerating particles nearby strong shocks and generating a localized second population of high energy particles.
 For our reference run, we find that the particles can be accelerated up to $\gamma_{\rm max} \sim 10^9$ and in the presence of moderate magnetic field strengths of $\sim 100 \,\mu$G, result in a transient peak at $10^{21}$Hz ($\sim 4$\,MeV) due to the synchrotron process.
-This can potentially explain the bright X-ray emission seen in kpc scale AGN jets like PKS 0637-752.
+This can potentially explain the bright X-ray emission seen in kpc scale AGN jets.
+Another consequence of the second population of electrons is that they can produce TeV $\gamma$-rays as a result of the IC/CMB process \citep{Meyer:2015, Breiding2017}.

 \item For cases with an under-dense jet column, we find that the bulk of the emission arises from strong shocks formed at the shear surface, whereas, the bi-conical shocks formed near the jet axis are relatively weaker and do not contribute significantly to the hardening of spectra for the cases considered here. \end{itemize}